 - In the Clang-Tidy and Clazy-Standalone fields, set the paths to the executables to use.

 - To build the project before running the Clang tools, select the Build the project before analysis check box.
 The Clang tools do not require the project to be built before analysis, but they might display misleading warnings about files missing that are generated during the build.
 For big projects, not building the project might save some time.

-- In the Simultaneous processes field, select the number of processes to run simultaneously to make the analysis faster on multi-core processors.
+- In the Parallel jobs field, select the number of jobs to run in parallel to make the analysis faster on multi-core processors.